weizhouUMICH/SAIGE/README.md

 Source code for all versions are here https://www.dropbox.com/sh/zmlu1llpxd66pjl/AADFqdssvOBjbWZch6Q9zYNaa?dl=0

 # Log for fixing bugs
+* 0.35.5 (fix a bug for updating predicted values in the model fit for binary traits.
+Added a function to create a sparse GRM only for a data set)

 * 0.35.3 (this is a clean version for single-variance assoc tests, gene-based tests, and conditional analysis)

 * 0.35.2.3 (this version works with the conditonal analysis and gene-based tests)